Mithoff Law

 Unlike land-based workers, maritime workers are unable to claim traditional workers’ compensation.
 Instead, maritime workers rely on laws like the Jones Act to protect them financially in the event of injury.
 In some cases, determining Jones Act qualification is simple, but this isn’t always the case.

-Learn more about the Jones Act, and contact the experienced maritime accident and Jones Act lawyers at Mithoff Law for a consultation today.
+Learn more about the Jones Act, and contact the experienced maritime accident and Jones Act lawyers at Mithoff Law for a consultation by calling 713-654-1122.

 “Mithoff has been one of Houston’s most respected attorneys for decades, handling such high-profile cases as the aftermath of the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, Enron-related litigation on behalf of J.P, Morgan Chase and highly publicized bus and plant explosions.”